Office of Elementary and Secondary Education, Department of Education.

 2. Cost Sharing or Matching: This program does not require cost sharing or matching.

-3. Other: Projects funded under this competition are encouraged to budget for a two-day Project Directors' meeting in Washington, DC during each year of the project period.
+3. Other: Projects funded under this competition should budget for a two-day Project Directors' meeting in Washington, DC during each year of the project period.

 IV.
 Application and Submission Information

-Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to Start Printed Page 20873evaluate your application.
-We recommend that you limit the application narrative to no more than 35 pages, using the following standards:
+4. Recommended Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+We recommend that you (1) limit the application narrative to no more than 30 pages and (2) use the following standards: